SwanseaU-TTW/csc337_coursework1/README.md

 schema as discussed in
 <https://github.com/gicentre/litvis/blob/main/documents/tutorials/introduction/intro2.md>.

+Each visualization design you create should be in a separate markdown file.
+Thus you will have 5 files at the end.
 **You don't have to use elm-vegalite** for this coursework.
 You can use another tool, like Altair if you want.
 However, **you must include images and code in the markdown files** to create your visualizations in whatever tool you used.